Polsinelli PC

 Given the context of these laws, the law would seem to apply to both situations.

-The following rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?
+What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

-The following rules specifically deal with cookies:
+What rules specifically deal with cookies?

-The consequences of non compliance with data protections laws (including marketing laws) are:
+What are the consequences of non compliance with data protections laws (including marketing laws)?

 Under certain laws, like those that apply to student records and those listed on the state’s do-not-call registry, residents have a private cause of action to enforce their rights.

-Under Massachusetts’ do-not-call regulation, residents may recover actual monetary damages or up to $5,000, whichever is greater.
+Under Massachusetts’ do-not-call regulation, residents may recover actual monetary damages or up to USD $5,000, whichever is greater.

-In broad terms, multinational organisations should be aware of the following key factors if they process personal data / information from individuals within this jurisdiction, without being located there: Multinational organisations should be aware of the following upcoming data protection developments:
+In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

 While there are not any unique factors that make Massachusetts’ laws different from other states, a multinational business will need to ensure that it complies with the laws of Massachusetts if it collects, uses, or maintains personal information of Massachusetts residents.